aleister1102/monsterinc/internal/logger/README.md

 # Logger Package

-The logger package provides a sophisticated logging framework for MonsterInc built on top of zerolog.
-It offers a configuration-driven approach with builders, factories, and multiple output strategies for flexible logging across the application.
+The logger package provides a sophisticated logging framework for MonsterInc's security scanning and monitoring operations.
+Built on zerolog, it offers structured logging with configuration-driven setup, multiple output formats, and performance optimization for high-throughput security operations.

+## Package Role in MonsterInc
+As the observability foundation, this package:
+- **System Monitoring**: Provides detailed logging for all security operations
+- **Debug Support**: Enables troubleshooting of scanning and monitoring workflows
+- **Performance Tracking**: Logs timing and resource usage across components
+- **Security Auditing**: Records security-relevant events and operations
+- **Integration Logging**: Supports logging from all MonsterInc packages

 ## Overview